emacsmirror/elpher/README.md

 provides some links to help kick start your exploration of gopherspace.

-To customize the various faces Elpher uses, the start page and a few other odds and ends, simply use `M-x customize-group` and enter "elpher" at the group prompt.
+To customize the various faces Elpher uses, the start page and a few other odds and ends, use the following:

+    M-x customize-group RET elpher RET

 ## History and Caching